-- 1. Open the cloudera.impalaodbc.ini configuration file in a text editor. - 2.
-Set the LogLevel key to 0. - 3.
-Save the cloudera.impalaodbc.ini configuration file. - 4.
+- 1. Set the LogLevel key to 0. - 2.
+Save the cloudera.impalaodbc.ini configuration file. - 3.
 Restart your ODBC application to make sure that the new settings take effect.

 Setting Driver-Wide Configuration Options on a Non-Windows Machine

 When you specify connection settings in a DSN or connection string, those settings apply only when you connect to Impala using that particular DSN or string.
 As an alternative, you can specify settings that apply to every connection that uses the Cloudera ODBC Driver for Impala by configuring them in the cloudera.impalaodbc.ini file.